 There is no cure for a food allergy.
 If you have a mild reaction (itching, sneezing, hives, or rash), your doctor will give you antihistamines and oral or topical steroid medicine.
 A severe reaction of anaphylaxis is treated with a medicine called epinephrine.
 This medicine must be given quickly to save your life.
-If you or your child has a severe allergy, your doctor might give you a prescription for an epinephrine pen to carry with you at all times.
-Your doctor can show you how and when to inject yourself with the pen.
-A person having an allergic reaction should be taken by ambulance to a hospital emergency room, because the amount of adrenaline being pumped into the body can be dangerous.
-A doctor can provide medicines to help slow a person’s blood circulation, breathing, and metabolism.
+If you or your child has a severe allergy, your doctor may give you a prescription for an epinephrine pen to carry at all times.
+Your doctor can show you how and when to use the pen.
+A person having a serious allergic reaction should be taken by ambulance to a hospital emergency room.

 Living with food allergies

-Living with food allergies can cause fear and anxiety when you are eating at a restaurant or someone else’s home.
-You will always wonder if your problem food combined with the rest of the meal.
+Living with food allergies can cause fear and anxiety when you’re eating at a restaurant or someone else’s home.
+You will always wonder if your problem food is combined with the rest of the meal.
 Also, if you have food allergies to most of the 8 common foods, you can feel frustrated by the restrictions in your life.

 Questions to ask your doctor

-- Is your first bad reaction usually mild or severe?
+- Is the first bad reaction usually mild or severe?